rpuhalovich/CSharpRayTracer/README.md

 ##### Stage 3

-- [x] Option A - Emissive materials (+6)
+- [ ] Option A - Emissive materials (+6)
 - [ ] Option B - Ambient lighting/occlusion (+6)
 - [ ] Option C - OBJ models (+6)
-- [ ] Option D - Glossy materials (+3)
+- [x] Option D - Glossy materials (+3)
 - [ ] Option E - Custom camera orientation (+3)
 - [ ] Option F - Beer's law (+3)
-- [ ] Option G - Depth of field (+3)
+- [x] Option G - Depth of field (+3)

 _Please summarise your approach(es) to stage 3 here._

+Depth of field was calculated by utilising a disk that was of radius `options.AperatureRadius`.
+A random point on this disk would be calculated and a ray would then be fired from it, through a point that corresponds to a pixel direction, at the length of the focalLength.
+Doing a number of these samples will give us a depth of field effect.

+My particular approach to glossy materials was to have it such that 85% of the colour information coming from a regular diffuse calculation.
+The other 15% would be to have a reflection where the reflected ray is rotated by a small amount to give the surface a very slight blur.
+In my opinion, this gives a more convincing 'glossy' look to say, a single specular highlight, however I've implemented that too.
+In the `/images/final_image.png` submission, the red sphere in the centre, as well as the floor plane are both glossy.

 My approach to emissive materials was to have a very similar approach to point lights.
-However for every point that is tested in shadows, a set number of rays is fired randomly from the hemisphere of the normal of the hit point.
-The number of ray hits on the emissive material is a function of how bright that point is.
+However for every point that is tested in shadows, a set number of rays fired in a random cone (currently set to 10), whos circle radius is the same length as the sphere or longest edge of the triangle, from the shadowPoint to to the emissive entity.
+Unfortunately, I was not able to debug the issue where triangles would not emit light, thus I omitted it from my marking choice.
+Spheres are functioning, and can be seen in the `/images/final_image.png` as well as `images/final_scene_ineffcient_emissive` shows an extremely inefficient yet working implementation.

-This method is very inefficient, hence the long render time.
-However a working implementation of a cone around the triangle or sphere to which to fire rays from wasn't able to be achieved.

 ## Final scene render